 - Bass: 6

-This setting should give you the warmth you are looking for without losing any of the midrange content.
+This setting should give you the warmth you are looking for.
+All without losing any of the midrange content.
 If you find it’s too dull, add a bit more treble.
 You can also experiment with your gain setting to add a bit more thickness.
 Just be careful not to add too much as it can become slightly distorted.